-➤ Social segregation is an insidious systemic problem that continues to cause deep and lasting conflict.
+Social segregation is an insidious systemic problem that continues to cause deep and lasting conflict.
 As one of only a few multicultural theological schools in the United States, accredited by the Association of Theological Schools, BST is uniquely positioned to equip students in the border-crossing skills so desperately needed for healing work today.
 In this track of the curriculum students from diverse backgrounds will develop intercultural skills through praxis-oriented courses; self-directed, inventive projects; and innovative internship opportunities.
 Students will also gain valuable skills using digital resources for the common good, including podcasting, social media, and other emerging technologies.

-Students also have access to certificate programs including: Arts & Religion, BA Equivalency; Buddhist Chaplaincy; Women's Studies in Religion, Black Church/Africana Studies, Asian/Oceanic Studies, Jewish Studies, Islamic Studies, Hindu Studies; Orthodox Christian Studies; Swedenborgian Studies; and Public Theology.
+Students also have access to certificate programs including: Arts & Religion, BA Equivalency; Buddhist Chaplaincy; Women's Studies in Religion, Black Church/Africana Studies, Asian/Oceanic Studies, Jewish Studies, Islamic Studies, Hindu Studies; Orthodox Christian Studies; Swedenborgian Studies; and Public Theology and Intercultural Leadership.

 Core courses (and some electives) in the curriculum(s) are taught by BST faculty.
-Students are encouraged to take elective courses offered by the faculties of the seven additional GTU seminaries, eleven GTU centers, and UC Berkeley.
+Students are encouraged to take elective courses offered by the faculties of the seven additional GTU seminaries, twelve GTU centers and affiliates, and UC Berkeley.
 All GTU students, including BST students, may also take courses at Holy Names University (including the HNU affiliate, the Sophia Center) and at Mills College.
 Experience in the context of ministry is an integral part of the core curriculums.

 The BST student-body is comprised of both full-time and part-time students.
-Many commute from off-campus residences, and many maintain daytime employment while enrolled at the seminary.
-The seminary, therefore, schedules classes online, during evening hours as well as during the daytime.
-The curriculum likewise, is flexible to accommodate part-time and evening commuter students as well as resident and full-time and online students.
-Our student body is comprised of men and women who represent diversity in cultural and ethnic backgrounds, age, denominational affiliation and theological thought and practice.
+Some students commute from off-campus residences, many attend classes remotely from across the nation as well as international locations.
+All BST's classrooms have been upgraded with hybrid teaching technology (simultaneous in-person and remote attendance).
+The seminary schedules classes online (synchronous and asynchronous) and in-person during daytime and evening hours.
+The curriculums, likewise, are flexible to accommodate part-time and full-time students.
+Our student body is comprised of leaders that represent diversity in cultural and ethnic backgrounds, gender, age, denominational affiliation and theological thought and practice.